Freedom of Information (FOI)

 Alternatively you can request further information online FOI request form.

 If you remain dissatisfied about the operation of the Publication Scheme, please write to:

 Rights of access to information

-- In addition to accessing the information identified in this Publication Scheme, an individual is entitled to request information provided by the Trust under the NHS Code of Practice on Openness – 1995.
+- In addition to accessing the information identified in this Publication Scheme, an individual is entitled to request information provided by our hospitals under the NHS Code of Practice on Openness – 1995.
 Hard copies of the code are available free of charge from the Trust.

-- Sometimes, some or all of the information cannot be provided and the Trust will explain the reasons when this happens.
+- Sometimes, some or all of the information cannot be provided and we will explain the reasons when this happens.

 - The Freedom of Information Act recognises that members of the public have the right to know how public services such as the NHS are organised and run, how much they cost and how to make complaints.
 You have the right to know which services are being provided, the targets that are set, the standards of services that are expected and the results achieved.

-- Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you by contacting the Data Protection Officer, at the Trust.
+- Under the Data Protection Act 1998, you are also entitled to access your clinical records or any other personal information held about you by contacting the Data Protection Officer, at the Norfolk and Norwich University Hospitals NHS Foundation Trust.